ArnaudWald/webradio-tab/README.md

 - [ ] Volume control

+- [ ] Avoid manual copy/paste for html and JS, which is a source of errors

+- [ ] Improve the UI

+- [x] Spacebar pause

 - [x] Other FIP channels

 - [x] Retrieve song properties (title, artist, cover image) and show it somewhere